16 Types of Hardwood (with Pictures)

 |Grain:||Interlocked grain/uneven texture|

-Elm is not a durable hardwood species.
+Elm is not a durable hardwood.
 However, furniture made of Elm tends to be very strong and high-quality.
 Elm is another species that you shouldn’t use outdoors, and you should only include it in interior design.
 That is because it’s not water-resistant and reacts to moisture.
-You can make furniture, carvings, paneling, parquet flooring, and stairs out of this wood type.
-Since it’s lightweight, there are also other Elm uses like making boxes, tool handles, and paper production.
+You can make furniture, carvings, paneling, parquet flooring, and stairs from this wood.
+Since it’s lightweight, there are other uses for Elm, like making boxes, tool handles, and paper production.

 11. Teak Wood